cgabriel5/nodecliac/README.md

 #### Making Hook Script

-Using the hook script is easy.
+Making use of a hook script is easy.
 Simply create the following path in the command's resources directory: `~/.nodecliac/registry/COMMAND-NAME/hooks/acdef.*`.
 All hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
 For example, for yarn it would be: `~/.nodecliac/registry/yarn/hooks/acdef.*`.

 #### Using Hook Script

-Using [yarn's hook scripts](/resources/nodecliac/yarn) as real examples. `acdef.pl` is a Perl script which modifies the `.acdef` contents.
+This section will use [yarn's hook scripts](/resources/nodecliac/yarn) as real examples. `acdef.pl` is a Perl script which modifies the `.acdef` contents.
 The script returns the modified `.acdef` contents to nodecliac where it then overwrites the in-memory `acdef` value.
-The same concept goes for the `input.pl` script but with the CLI input.
+The same idea goes for `input.pl` script but for the CLI input.

-**Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you need to get the job done.
-The hook script just _needs_ to be an executable script named `acdef.*` located at `~/.nodecliac/registry/COMMAND-NAME/hooks/acdef.*`
+**Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you _want/need_ to get the job done.
+Hook scripts just _need_ to be executable scripts stored in `~/.nodecliac/registry/COMMAND-NAME/hooks/`.

 **Note**: As a reminder, the provided `.acmap` file gets parsed to generate an `.acdef` file.
 The created `.acdef` file is what nodecliac actually reads **a**uto-**c**ompletion **def**initions from.
 Therefore, modifying `.acdef` contents is a _slightly_ advanced topic as it requires knowing `.acdef` syntax.